 Q: After joining the NHSN Group, what else is required?

-A: When a hospital first joins the group they are asked to “confer rights” to the Leapfrog Group, which specifies the data that would be shared with Leapfrog.
+A: When a hospital first joins the group they are asked to “confer rights” to The Leapfrog Group, which specifies the data that would be shared with Leapfrog.
 Leapfrog has set up a Data Rights Template, which specifies the data we are requesting.
-In addition to joining Leapfrog’s NHSN Group, hospitals must provide a valid NHSN ID in the Profile Section of their Leapfrog survey and complete, affirm, and submit Section 7 of the 2017 Leapfrog Hospital Survey in order to be scored and publicly reported on the infection measures.
+In addition to joining Leapfrog’s NHSN Group, hospitals must provide a valid NHSN ID in the Profile Section of their Leapfrog survey and complete, affirm, and submit Section 7 of the 2018 Leapfrog Hospital Survey in order to be scored and publicly reported on the infection and antibiotic stewardship practices measures.
 Once a facility joins and accepts the data sharing and has submitted the necessary items in their survey, there is nothing else that is required.
 If Leapfrog updates the data rights we are requesting, then the NHSN administrator would be notified when they next log into NHSN.
 They have the option to accept the updated data sharing request or leave the group.
 Hospitals will be able to view the data that is being pulled into their Leapfrog Hospital Survey results by accessing their Hospital Details Page on the dates listed in the "Deadlines and Reporting Periods" table featured above.

 Q: Will Leapfrog notify hospitals if the Data Rights Template is updated and they need to re-accept it within NHSN?